turtlecoder/BeginningHaskell/projecthaskell/chapter08/README.md

   - Concurrency-related code is side-effect
   - concurrent code is impure
     - order determines output,
-	- if pure, then all ordering will have same result.
+	- if pure, tehen all ordering will have same result.

+- Excercise 8-2: Implement a function for use with STM
+ - [ ] _Add Link here_